Personal Loans For The Self-Employed: How To Apply

 Many self-employed borrowers often face the same hurdle when applying for a personal loan: They claim too much of their earnings as business expenses on their income taxes.

-This helps when it's time to pay taxes.
 By claiming more expenses on their tax returns, self-employed borrowers reduce their taxable income.
-But lenders must base their lending decisions on the final income that borrowers report on their taxes.
+But lenders must base their lending decision on the final income that borrowers report on their taxes.
 Often, this income is so low that borrowers struggle to qualify for a personal loan or mortgage.

-Finance expert Morgan Taylor – chief marketing officer for Scottsdale, Arizona-based LetMeBank – says self-employed borrowers will need to prove that their income is consistent from year to year.
-Lenders don’t want to see that you’ve earned $40,000 in 1 year and $120,000 in the next.
+A potential roadblock for some self-employed borrowers is having inconsistent income.
+Lenders prefer not to see that you’ve earned $60,000 in 1 year and $120,000 in the next.
 They may worry that while you’ll be able to make your payments during the up years, you won’t during any down years your business might experience.

-If you can provide lenders with several years’ worth of tax returns all showing that your self-employment income is steady, the better your odds of qualifying for a personal loan.
+If you can provide lenders with several years’ worth of tax returns all showing that your self-employment income is reliably high enough for you to repay a loan, you have better odds of qualifying for a personal loan.

 If, for any reason, you’re unable to get or decide against a personal loan, some other loan options may suit your needs.
 Let’s take a look at a few of them.

-Credit cards can loan you money when you need it, but their repayments can come with high interest rates.
-Some card issuers offer a 0% APR promotional period when you sign up for a new card, giving you 12 – 18 months of interest-free repayments.
+Credit cards can loan you money when you need it, but their repayments can come with a high interest rate.
+Some card issuers offer a 0% annual percentage rate (APR) promotional period when you sign up for a new card, giving you 6 – 21 months of interest-free repayments.
 You should be confident you can repay your full balance before the promotional period ends, though.
+If you can’t, you’ll get stuck paying a high interest rate.

 Cash Advances